k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

   **Example:**
   - Read Number of Entities = 1000.
 Write Number of Entities = 10.
-  - The user attached to this permission set can run the following tasks on this environment:
+  - The user assigned to this permission set can run the following tasks on this environment:
     - Select the environment as a source environment and create a task for up to 1000 entities.
     - Select the environment as a target environment and create a task for up to 10 entities.